paskal/blog/content/post/2018-planet-parade.markdown

 coverart: /images/posts/planet_parade.jpg
 slug: planet-parade
 ---
-My girlfriend is working outside of IT, but had an interest in programming and started learning C# and Xamarin framework two years ago, and around that time she decided to create her own mobile game.
+My girlfriend is working outside of IT but had an interest in programming and started learning C# and Xamarin framework two years ago, and around that time, she decided to create her own mobile game.

-It was a long journey which changed her life in some way and soon will help her end up with the job of a programmer in another country.
+It was a long journey that changed her life somehow and soon will help her end up with the job of a programmer in another country.

 The last step of writing a program is publishing it for the public, and I am glad to announce the game named Planet Parade is finally out for iOS and Android devices!